Force-aligned

 Frequently asked

-How accurate is force alignment compared to transcription?+
+How is forced alignment different from transcription?+

-Can I force-align a translated SRT?+
+Can I force-align in any language?+

 Related terms